lechmazur/pact/README.md

 ![Opponent bid offset by round](images/opponent_bid_mean_by_round.png)

-For each model, this plot tracks how far the other side’s bids sit from their valuations.
+For each model, this plot tracks how far the other side’s bids sit from their valuations, using the same offset definition (quote − valuation, buyer bids treated as negative).

 ---